UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Justification
 ^^^^^^^^^^^^^
 We chose to use the appropriate URIs for these based on the similarity between the values in this XPath and values present in :code:`mods:typeOfResource`.
+See the table in the preceding section for details.

 XPath
 ^^^^^